Skip to content

 PulseView / Sigrok

-âš In order to make Pulseview working on Windows host, you have to use Zadig driver : https://zadig.akeo.ie/
+âš In order to make Pulseview work on Windows host, you have to use Zadig driver: https://zadig.akeo.ie/

-• Click run on the up left corner in order to start the capture
+• Click run on the top left corner in order to start the capture

-• Once you get UART communication you can add "protocol decoder"
+• Once you get UART communication, you can add a "protocol decoder"

 Protocol decoder in pulseview